cyberbotics/webots/docs/guide/p-rob3.md

 ### Gripper

-The P-Grip gripper from [F&P Robotics](https://www.fp-robotics.com/en/) can be added in the `toolSlot` of the `P-Rob3` node to give grasping capacity to the robot.
+The P-Grip gripper from [F&P Robotics](https://www.fp-robotics.com/en/) can be added in the `toolSlot` of the `P-Rob3` node to give grasping capability to the robot.

 %figure "P-Grip"